wayneotemah/Golden-ratio-gen/README.md

 Learing scala

 Golden raton generator for the fun of it.
-Why Not
+Why Not?